 For Athletics Departments

 Should you have questions, please contact Risk Management.
-Philip March is our primary contact regarding liability matters, and can be reached via email or telephone number (503) 916-3704.
+Philip March is our primary contact regarding liability matters and can be reached via email or telephone number (503) 916-3704.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education data.
 Education agencies and institutions are required to adhere to strict guidelines to ensure the confidentiality and protection of such data.
 FERPA applies to elementary schools, secondary schools, post-secondary educational agencies and institutions, and state and federal educational agencies that receive federal funds from the U.S. Department of Education.

 When health care professionals work within the school environment - e.g., a school nurse or contracted service provider such as a physical therapist - HIPAA transactions may take place.
-HIPPA (the Health Insurance Portability and Accountability Act) is mainly associated with healthcare professionals.
+HIPAA (the Health Insurance Portability and Accountability Act) is mainly associated with healthcare professionals.
 However, since a public school receives federal funding, the student records are covered by FERPA, not by HIPAA.

 Sports Concussion Resources (Toolkit)